thiskevinwang/coffee-code-climb/content/blog/july-4-2019/index.md

 ## Alas, my first library is born

-This task inspired me (lol, I inspired myself) to create a library so that others could reuse this.
-Thus, my first react library came into being, one evening.
-I have yet to dig deeper into this, as well as the whole npm publishing, but this is what I have after one quick evening.
+While going through this task, I constantly thought about how someone else could potentially use my `withState` recreation, as if it was an NPM library.
+So I googled around, and eventually created my first react library.
+I have yet to dig deeper, but this is what I have after one quick evening.

 https://github.com/thiskevinwang/with-hooks